Edgar Street: Len Weston Stand

 The Len Weston Stand on the western side of the ground, is a narrow two-tiered stand and was built in 1974, replacing the previous wooden grandstand, which was moved to a field near Risbury in the county.
 The stand has a total capacity of 1996, comprising 936 seats and a further 1,060 standing.
 It extends the entire length of the pitch and was named after the former president and benefactor of the club, Len Weston and the stand is now sponsored by Weston's Cider.

 The stand is unusual in that the lower tier is terraced and the upper tier seated.
 The upper tier contains just five steep rows of seating but offers perhaps the best view in the ground as it is higher than the Merton Stand, and also closer to the pitch so supporters may not be able to see the front of the pitch, but seating is narrow.
 The view from the terracing on the lower tier can be obscured by a number of supporting pillars, but also has the benefit of being very close to the touchline.
 The proximity of the A49 road immediately behind the stand limited the amount of room to build the stand, hence the relatively small number of rows of seating.
 Ticket allocation is split between home and away supporters with the Meadow End side allocated to home supporters.

 Blackfriars Street End

 A terrace situated to the behind the southern goal, the stand was split between home supporters to the east, and away supporters to the west.

 The stand was popular amongst supporters but had to close its terracing due to health and safety concerns in 2009, then from 2010 to 2012 it adopted temporary seating to accommodate bigger sides in League Two.

+In 2023, it was announced that a long term lease had been offered by Herefordshire Council that would allow for the redevelopment of the stand.
+In March 2024, the Council announced they were seeking bids to begin demolition of the stand in the summer.
+Work began to demolish the stand in June.